Purpose

 The National Drug Research Institute (NDRI) is an integral part of the national strategy aimed at minimising the harm associated with legal and illegal drug use in Australia.
 Our role is to conduct and disseminate high quality research that contributes to effective policy, strategies and practice to prevent and reduce harmful alcohol and other drug use.

-The mission of the National Drug Research Institute (NDRI) is to conduct and disseminate high quality research that supports evidence informed policy, strategies and practice to prevent and minimise alcohol and other drug-related health, social and economic harms among individuals, families and communities in Australia.
+Conduct and disseminate research that supports evidence-informed policy and practice to prevent and minimise alcohol and other drug-related health, social, cultural and economic harms.

 Values